Johannis Winar: Coaching career

 In 2006 he returned to Bandung, at that time Panasia had changed its name to Garuda Bandung.
 There he became assistant coach to Kak Amran.

 In 2009, Ahang became head coach at Amartha Hangtuah in South Sumatra for the first time, but only for half a season.
 He later became assistant coach of Stadium Jakarta.

 In 2010, he was entrusted with controlling Garuda Bandung.
 Garuda managed to win the DKI Governor's Cup tournament, and finished 4th place in the regular round.

 In 2013 he moved to Pelita Jaya, became an assistant coach for Nath Canson then accompanied Antonius F. Rinaldo until he was finally appointed as head coach of Pelita Jaya and successfully led his team to become IBL 2017 champions.

 He led Pelita Jaya to the 2017 IBL Indonesia championship where his team defeated Satria Muda Pertamina 3–1 in the final.
 This accomplishment was noteworthy as some of the team's best players had recently departed.
 These players included Andy Batam, Dimas Aryo Dewanto, and Kelly Purwanto.

 As an executive, Anhang has stressed the need for a competition level below the IBL.
 “Players from the Student League still need more flight hours before competing in the IBL.
 For that, a national competition under the IBL is needed to mature them,” he suggested in December 2017.

 In 2019, Winar quit his coaching position as head coach of Pelita Jaya and was replaced by Octaviarro Romely Tamlahitu.
 Winar became assistant coach of Indonesia's national team, also nicknamed the Indonesian Patriots.

+In March 2024, Winar replaced Rob Beveridge as head coach of Pelita Jaya.
+Winar was released in April 2025 in favour of Justin Tatum.

 Personal

 His nickname is Ahang.
 Anhang's mother, father and uncle were all basketball players.
-His father Hendry Winar and his uncle Arlan Winarso were even national team players.
-Hendry Winar has also been head coach of Flying Wheel Makassar, a team in Indonesia's first division for women.
+His father Hendy Winar and his uncle Arlan Winarso were even national team players.
+Hendy Winar has also been head coach of Flying Wheel Makassar, a team in Indonesia's first division for women.

 Anhang started basketball while in elementary school.
 Later, he went to Cenderawasih Catholic High School which is especially known for its basketball and volleyball teams.

 He married Joan Suryana, a player for the Indonesian women's national team.